hamdanal/rich-argparse/README.md

 ...
 ```

-`RichHelpFormatter` is the equivalent to `argparse.HelpFormatter`. *rich-argparse* also defines
+`RichHelpFormatter` is the equivalent to `argparse.HelpFormatter` in the way it treats whitespace.
-four subclasses of `RichHelpFormatter` that are equivalent to the other argparse formatters:
+rich-argparse also defines four subclasses of `RichHelpFormatter` that are equivalent to the other
+argparse formatters:

 * `argparse.RawDescriptionHelpFormatter` -> `RawDescriptionRichHelpFormatter`
 * `argparse.RawTextHelpFormatter` -> `RawTextRichHelpFormatter`